Jeremiah 11 – A Broken Covenant and a Conspiracy

 a.
 Proclaim all these words in the cities of Judah and in the streets of Jerusalem: Jeremiah’s assignment was to preach this message of the broken covenant and its consequences in Jerusalem and the other cities of Judah.

 b.
 For I earnestly exhorted your fathers: God gave the people of Israel many warnings and encouragements to do what was right under the covenant.
-He wanted their obedience and did all He could to cultivate and encourage it.
-Using a figure of speech, God even rising early and exhorting them.
+He wanted their obedience and did all He could to cultivate and encourage it, God even risingearly and exhorting them (to use an understandible figure of speech).

 3. (9-10) The conspiracy of disobedience.